 Sin 2: Refusal to Recognize Realistic Project Development Costs

-Big companies have lots of “resources” available, right?
-So why can’t the innovation team make use of these to cut down their innovation program costs?
+Big companies have lots of “resources”, right?
+So why can’t the innovation team make use of these “resources” to cut down their innovation program costs?
 This widely pervasive falsehood drives leaders into starving a venture team of real resource commitments.
 Let’s expand this a bit:

 Availability of Resources

 If you as a management team are running a tight ship, do your various functional teams have people just sitting around eagerly waiting to help out a new innovation team?
-Yah, right!
-But leaders often want to believe that innovation programs can “leverage” these “available” resources.
+Of course not!
+But leaders desperately want to believe that innovation programs can “leverage” these “available” resources.
 Worse, they then provide no incentives for the other functions to share in the risk of the innovation program – so those managers naturally don’t want to commit any of their precious resources to the program.

 No Real Cost Controls